SAM3D: Zero-Shot 3D Object Detection via Segment Anything Model: Appendix

 where $(x^{2D}_i, y^{2D}_i)$, $(dx^{2D}_i, dy^{2D}_i)$, and $\theta^{2D}_i$ are the 2D center, dimension, and rotate angle of the $i$-th object. $N_o$ is the number of objects.

 Then, we project these 2D attributes back to corresponding 3D attributes:

 where $U_x, U_y$ are the point cloud ranges and $s_x, s_y$ are the pillar size, defined in Sec.~\ref{sec:projection}.

 Finally, we estimate the vertical centers and heights with LiDAR points.
-The main idea is that we select points whose BEV projections are inside the 2D bounding boxes and calculate the vertical attributes using their vertical coordinates, formally written as:
+The main idea is that we select points whose BEV projections are inside the 2D bounding boxes and calculate the vertical attributes using their vertical coordinates:

-\section{Experiments}
+\subsection{Experiments}